 How To Get Rid of Dandruff on Dogs

 Have you noticed white flakes in your dog’s fur?
 Welcome to dog dandruff.
-While dandruff on dogs isn’t usually a big issue, it can occasionally point to a more severe health issue for your pooch.
+While dandruff on dogs isn’t usually a big issue, it can occasionally point to a health issue for your pooch.

 So, is your pet suffering from run-of-the-mill dandruff, or is something more going on?
-We spoke with Dr. Christine Cain, DVM, an associate professor of dermatology at the University of Pennsylvania School of Veterinary Medicine in Philadelphia, Pennsylvania, to shed light on some of the causes and treatments for dog dandruff.
+We spoke with Christine Cain, DVM, associate professor of dermatology at the University of Pennsylvania School of Veterinary Medicine in Philadelphia, Pennsylvania, to shed light on some of the causes and treatments for dog dandruff.

 Types of Dog Dandruff